 Go to www.ourheritage.tv and watch the Digital Toolkit on the About Our Heritage TV page.
 Then register your account and upload details about a national hero you want to see featured or someone in your community who is making a difference to the BAME experience.
 You can add to our historical Timeline and share details of your event that may be of interest to the community.

-You helped shape Our Heritage now shape Our Histroy between 1900 and the present day.
+Help us to shape Our Heritage now shape Our History between 1900 and the present day. www.ourheritage.tv

 THROUGH THE ARCHIVES